valikoshka1996/Scheduler-employees/README.md

 This script generates a user schedule based on the following logic:

-- Each day has 3 shifts.
+- Each day has 2 or 3 shifts.
 - Every worker rotates through 3 shifts for 3 consecutive days (Shift 1 - Shift 2 - Shift 3).
 - Separate schedules for weekend and weekday shifts.
 - You can add custom weekends (in case of holidays).